 The best way to accomplish this practical support is through a power of attorney.
 This is an area of estate planning that many Texans begin to run into detailed questions.
 It’s also a subject that fosters some difficult and (sometimes uncomfortable) conversations that must take place between parent and child.

 There are different types of “POA’s,” and the process can become a bit complicated with a parent that is already mentally or physically incapacitated.
 You’ll need some form of qualified legal counsel to help you learn how to get power of attorney for an aging parent in Texas if this is the situation.
-But let’s start with situations that are more common and easier navigated.
+But let’s start with situations that are more common and easier to navigate.

-So, how do you to get a power of attorney?
 We’ve organized this otherwise time-consuming research in one place to make things easier for you.
 Throughout this post, you’ll find a basic primer dealing with how to get power of attorney in Texas, what a power of attorney actually is, and what sort of rights it guarantees.

 Read on to get yourself well-prepared for this legal procedure.